Central Virginia

 • 00:41:11

-Yeah, you noted this in the last meeting and we have it in there and when when we negotiate the contract we will make sure that they understand that they are expected to be here in person anytime they're presenting to the board.
+Yeah, you noted this in the last meeting and we have it in there and when we negotiate the contract, we will make sure that they understand that they're expected to be here in person anytime they're presenting to the board.

 • 00:41:21